-Although the Institute does not maintain dormitory facilities, students who are relocating and must arrange their own housing may contact the Campus President or Dean of Education to request a list of community resources.
+Although the Institute does not maintain dormitory facilities, students who are relocating and must arrange their own housing may contact the student services department to request a list of community resources.

 SIGNIFICANT MEDICAL CONDITIONS

 Fortis Institute encourages students to promptly report significant medical conditions to the respective program director to prevent danger to the student's health.
 Fortis Institute encourages students to obtain written clearance from their physician, specifically citing any restrictions on activity or weightlifting, and to report such restrictions immediately to the student's program director and instructor.